ciberado/k8s-lab-based-training/0300-RUNNING-TASKS/064-cronjob/README.md

 `Cronjobs` are a way to execute scheduled [jobs](../063-jobs/README.md).
 So, by defining a `Cronjob`, you will create a `job` each *x* minutes

-Remember: `spec.jobtemplate..spec.completions` is the number of `completed` pods ran by each `job` to mark it as succeeded, so it should be equal or less than `spec.jobtemplate.spec.parallelism` (which is the number of pods executed on each `job`).
+Remember: `spec.jobtemplate.spec.completions` is the number of `completed` pods ran by each `job` to mark it as succeeded, so it should be equal or less than `spec.jobtemplate.spec.parallelism` (which is the number of pods executed on each `job`).

 Currently, there is no way to set a finish date for the resource.